shivani14012004/Banknote-Authentication-ML/README.md

 * K-Means Clustering
 * Feature Scaling
 * Model Serialization using Pickle
+* Cluster Analysis
 * Data Visualization
-* Cluster Analysis
 * Streamlit Application Development
 * CSV File Upload
+* Machine Learning Model Integration
 * Git and GitHub
-* Machine Learning Model Deployment

 ---

 ## ⚠️ Important Notes

 * The uploaded CSV must contain `Age` and `Income` columns.
-* The application uses these two features for clustering.
+* The K-Means model uses Age and Income for clustering.
-* The trained K-Means model is loaded from `kmeans.pkl`.
+* The trained model is loaded from `kmeans.pkl`.
-* The virtual environment should not be uploaded to GitHub.
+* The scaler is loaded from `scaler.pkl`.
-* Keep the model files in the same project directory as `app.py`.
+* Keep `kmeans.pkl` and `scaler.pkl` in the same project directory as `app.py`.
+* Do not upload the virtual environment to GitHub.
-* The Python package versions are maintained in `requirements.txt`.
+* Required Python packages are listed in `requirements.txt`.

 ---

 ## 🚀 Future Improvements

-Possible improvements for this project include:
+Possible improvements include:

-* Add an Elbow Method visualization
+* Add Elbow Method visualization
 * Add Silhouette Score analysis
 * Allow users to select the number of clusters
 * Add downloadable clustered data
-* Add more employee features
+* Add additional employee features
 * Improve the Streamlit user interface
+* Add interactive Plotly visualizations
 * Deploy the application using Streamlit Community Cloud

 ---